vrundpat/Numeracy/README.md

   - First, nagivatete to mvc.server and run Server.py
     - If you plan to run the server remotely:
       - Change "server" in Server.py to the IP Address of machine the sever runs on
-      - Note: Thre may be instance where your OS firewalls may block the existing connecting method using hostname, in that case:
+      - Note: Thre may be instances where your OS firewalls may block the existing connecting method using hostname, in that case:
             - Change the "server" state variable near the bottom of the Server.py file to the IPV4 of the machine running this server
                 - Sample: server = "192.168.x.y" or any other valid IP
-            - Next, navigate to the Client.py file in the same subpackage and change the class' "self.server" variable to the the IP of the machein runnign the server
+            - Next, navigate to the Client.py file in the same subpackage and change the class' "self.server" variable to the the IP of the machine running the server

   - Next, simply run main.py in the main directory
   - IMPORTANT NOTE: